charlie-norgaard/T9-Predictive-Text/README.md

 <!-- SUMMARY -->
 ## Summary

-This program implements T9 predictive text, a text input mode developed originally for cell phones and still used for numeric keypads.
+This program implements a T9 trie used for T9 predictive text, a text input mode developed originally for cell phones and still used for numeric keypads.
 Each number from 2-9 on the keypad represents three or four letters, the number 0 represents a space, and 1 represents a set of symbols such as { , . ! ? } etc. The numbers from 2-9 represent letters as follows:

 2 => ABC
 3 => DEF